 PPAD 559/759 Seminar in Public Policy Analysis.
-(3 Hours) Prerequisite: Public Policy Formulation and Implementation.
-This course provides a general and conceptual overview of the study of public policy as a major sub-field of public administration.
+(3 Hours) This course provides a general and conceptual overview of the study of public policy as a major sub-field of public administration.
 Emphasizes the policy process and include methods and techniques of policy analysis.

-PPAD 560 Seminar in Politics of Environmental Administration.
-(3 Hours) Prerequisite: Environmental Law.
-The contemporary aspects of environmental problems as reflected in society, politics and business that are faced by administrators are discussed.
+PPAD 560/761 Seminar in Politics of Environmental Administration.
+(3 Hours) The contemporary aspects of environmental problems as reflected in society, politics and business that are faced by administrators are discussed.

 PPAD 561 Governmental Regulation of National Resources.
-(3 Hours) Prerequisite: Environmental Law.
-The legal and political problems faced by government when trying to regulate use of natural resources are examined.
+(3 Hours) An examination of the legal and political problems faced by government when trying to regulate use of natural resources is examined.

-PPAD562/762ComparativePublicAdministration.
-(3 Hours)Prerequisite: ComparativeGovernment.Studentsanalyzeadministrativeprocessesandsystemsinvarioustypesgovernmentsincludingoperationofnationalplans,publicenterprises, andruraldevelopment.

-PPAD 568 Labor Management Relations In the Public Sector (3 Hours) Prerequisite: PS 371.
-The course analyzes the development of labor unions at the national, state, and local government levels in the United States.
-(F)
+PPAD 562/762 Comparative Public Administration.
+(3 Hours) Students analyze administrative processes and systems in various types of governments including operation of national plans, public enterprises, and rural development.
+PPAD 568 Labor Management Relations In the Public Sector (3 Hours) The course analyzes the development of labor unions at the national, state, and local government levels in the United States.

 PPAD 571/771 Program Development and Operation.
-(3 Hours) Prerequisite: Governmental Organization and Administration Theory.
-The development, operation, and evaluation of public programs; examination of various problem solving techniques; and problems associated with new programs are discussed.
+(3 Hours) Analysis of the development, operation, and evaluation of public programs; examination of various problem solving techniques; and problems associated with new programs are discussed.

 PPAD 572 Human Relations in Public Employment.
-(3 Hours) Prerequisite: American Government.
-The course develops understanding of human problems in public agencies; focusing on collective bargaining, contract administration, personnel efficiency and morale, equal employment and affirmative action procedures.
+(3 Hours) Understanding human problems in public agencies; focusing on collective bargaining, contract administration, personnel efficiency and morale, equal employment and affirmative action procedures.

 PPAD 576 Administrative Theory.
-(3 Hours) Organizational change, effectiveness, and allocation processes in public agencies, are discussed.
-The theoretical models of open system, rationalist conflict, coalition-building and decision-making are examined, with the aim of presenting a unified set of propositions about organizations.
+(3 Hours) Analysis of organizational change, effectiveness, and allocation processes in public agencies.
+The theoretical models of open systems, rationalist conflict, coalition building, and decision-making are examined, with the aim of presenting a unified set of propositions about organizations.